and0125/react-native/notes.md

 You could use another prop to access the active state of your application but this would make changing the state difficult.
 This is because a variable can change, but our components don't re-render just because of this.
 So every time a state change happens, we need to re-render.
 By assigning this state change to a variable, we don't know when the state changes.

 We use a built in hook from react called `useState` which is a proper way to manage the state of your application.

+Then we can update the state of the application based on user events.

+## User Events

+we want to handle the event of clicking, and this will color the background.
+There are plenty of events that react-native can handle, but we want to use click events.

+Only two components that respond to a press event, the first is a button, and the second is touchable opacity.

+We use TouchableOpacity for this use case.

+This is because a button is limited; it can't be used with all the children we would want to.
+Buttons restrict the area a person can click on, and because of that, it's limiting.

+We want a touchable opacity because its not present visually, but we can wrap any component with touchable opacity, and handle clicks on anything contained within that touchable opacity.